How to do a risk analysis in project management?

 Unlike the qualitative approach, this method uses numerical data to assess risks.

-There are two methods for performing a quantitative risk analysis.
+There are two methods of doing a quantitative risk analysis.

-- Monte Carlo analysis: This is an algorithm that simulates different scenarios in order to estimate the potential financial and other impacts on a project.
+1. Monte Carlo analysis: this is an algorithm that simulates different scenarios in order to estimate the potential financial and other impacts on a project.

-- Expected Monetary Value : This calculation associates each risk with a potential cost.
-To do this, multiply the probability of a risk as a percentage by the financial impact (profit or loss).
+2. Expected Monetary Value (APV) is a calculation that associates each risk with a potential cost.
+To do this, you need to multiply the probability of a risk as a percentage by the financial impact (profit and loss).

 The advantages of this method

-Relying on high-performance algorithms, the quantitative approach makes it possible to concretely materialize the impact of a project risk with greater reliability.
+Relying on high-performance algorithms, the quantitative approach makes it possible to materialize the impact of a project risk in a concrete way with more reliability.

 This precision then enables effective corrective measures to be taken, particularly in the resource allocation on the project schedule.

-The limits of the quantitative approach to risk analysis
+The limits of the quantitative approach in risk analysis

-In order to quantify the impact of all the scenarios identified, it's not long before we have to invest in the resources needed to carry out the necessary calculations, the complexity of which often requires the use of tools.
+In order to quantify the impact of all the scenarios identified, it is quickly a question of investing resources in order to carry out the necessary calculations, the complexity of which often involves the use of tools.

-It simulates different resource allocation possibilities, taking into account :
+It simulates different resource allocation options, taking into account:

-Select all the qualified resources available to feed the field of possibilities.
+Select all qualified and available resources to add to the field of possibilities.

 Stafiz then analyzes the different scenarios, so as to optimize your margin, load distribution and resource planning rate over the next 3 and 6 months!